dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 1. The user provides a configuration that describes the network they want to reconstruct and simulate.

-   It is interpreted by BSB as a list of tasks to perform.
+   It is interpreted by the BSB as a series of tasks to perform.
 2. The BSB creates the topology of the network (i.e., its shape and size).
 3. The BSB places cells within the network, following a defined strategy.
 4. The BSB connects the aforementioned cells according to connectivity rules.